Mission & Vision

 Peer Support model adopted from the Shanti Project

 Name change to Kara - the gothic root of the word 'care'

 Community Walk event begins

-Weekend bereavement camp for kids (Camp Erin) begins
+Bereavement camp for kids (initially Camp Erin) begins

 Spanish Services Program begins